The Doctor and Adric are chilling out in N-Space.

 Sue: So somebody is operating the Melkur by remote control.
 I see.
 That is interesting, I suppose.

 It doesn’t cross her mind that somebody could be inside the Melkur.

 I brace myself.

 Sue: Is it a Sontaran?
-I’m sure I saw a Sontaran’s hand pushing all those buttons.
-It sounds like a Sontaran, too.
+I’m sure I saw a Sontaran’s hand pushing all those buttons earlier.
+It sounded like a Sontaran, too.

 And then she changes her mind.

-Sue: No, is it… is it the Ice Warriors?
+Sue: Is it the Ice Warriors?
 They have the same eyes.

 And then she gives up.

-Sue: I’m over thinking this, aren’t I?
+Sue: I’m over-thinking this, aren’t I?
 It’s just the Melkur, isn’t it?
 That’s what the alien is called.
 I know you want me say it’s the Master, but I won’t do it.
 And it can’t be him anyway: the Melkur has been there for a thousand years.
 I can’t imagine the Master hanging around that long to do anything.
-I’ll shut up now.

 Sue: I’m getting a very strong Downton Abbey vibe from this episode.